elastic/ecs/rfcs/text/0027-faas-fields.md

 ## Concerns

+### Nesting origin field to identify 3rd party
+During stage 1 review @ebeahan identied the potential confusion over an established ECS pattern where the root entity defines the `do'er` and `*.target.*` the affected entity.

+This proposal extends this pattern as there are 3 active parties involved.
+This puts the onus on ECS documentation being extremely clear on which field a user needs to query to get their intended results.

 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->